-The Fireface UFX II operates in two different modes: driver-based USB2 and Class Compliant.
+The Fireface UFX III operates in three different modes: driver-based USB2/3, stand-alone mode, and Class Compliant mode.
 The latter describes a standard that is natively supported by operating systems like Windows, Mac OS X and Linux.
 No proprietary drivers are required, the device will be directly recognized when the CC firmware is loaded.
-The natively available features will be limited in comparison to those provided by the RME driver for the UFX II.
+The natively available features will be limited in comparison to those provided by the RME driver for the UFX III.
 For example there will be no hardware settings, no (Total) Mix and no settings for the effects.
-However, on the iPad (iOS) the UFX II can be fully controlled by the optional app TotalMix FX for iPad.
+However, on the iPad (iOS) the UFX III can be fully controlled by the optional app TotalMix FX for iPad.